Number of online stores in Austria has tripled in ten years

 ‘7 billion euros spent online in 2017’

 The number of online stores in Austria has almost tripled over the past decade.
 And currently, over a fifth of all retailers sell their products online, the research shows.
-On the demand side, there are 4.1 million Austria aged 16-74 who shop online and they spend, on average, 1,700 euros annually.
+On the demand side, there are 4.1 million Austrians aged 16-74 who shop online and they spend, on average, 1,700 euros annually.
 This amounts to a total sum of 7 billion euros that was spent online in 2017.

 According to the research, the number of online shoppers has doubled in the past ten years.
 And 62 percent of consumers aged 16-74 shop online, with online shopping being particularly popular among young age groups and high-income households.